4 EASY WAYS TO PURIFY MUDDY WATER

 All of this is to say… you can last weeks without food, but without water?
 You’re at risk of dying in days.

-Which is why you need to know how to purify muddy and turbid water, no matter where you are and what type of emergency situation you find yourself in.
+Which is why you need to know how to clean water, no matter where you are and what type of emergency situation you find yourself in.

-Unfortunately, using any standard water filter or purifier doesn't work with turbid water.
+Unfortunately, using any standard water purifier or filter doesn't work with turbid water.
 In fact, you'll simply clog up your filter and ruin it if you don't start with practically clear water before trying to run it through your filter.

-So whether you’re dealing with dirty or muddy water, you need a method to clear the water before drinking it or passing it through your filter.
+So whether you’re dealing with dirty or muddy water contaminants, you need a method to clear the water before drinking it or passing it through your filter.

-Lucky for you, I’ve got four incredibly simple methods to purify turbid water.
+Lucky for you, I’ve got four incredibly simple methods for how to clean water ridden with unwanted contaminants.
 Each one uses different supplies so you can figure out which one is easiest for you given the materials you have and the situation you're facing.